lebe-dev/config-factory/README.md

 }
 ```

-### 2. Create profiles
+### 2. Define variable names in configuration file

-Profiles contain variables which will be substituted in template.
+Write variable names inside `config-factory.conf` file.

 Example:

 ```
-profile {
-  somevar1 = "somevalue"
-  somevar2 = 10000
-}
+   variableNames = ["subDomainName", "appPort"]
 ```

+### 2. Create profiles

+Profiles contain variables which will be substituted in template.

 Let's create few profiles for our example with nginx:

 ```
  profile {
-   name = "demo-app"
+   subDomainName = "demo-app"
    appPort = 8312
  }
 ```

 ```
  profile {
-   name = "tutorial"
+   subDomainName = "tutorial"
    appPort = 3928
  }
 ```

 ...

-All profile should be stored inside `profiles` directory.
+All profile should be placed inside `profiles` directory.
 One profile per file.

 ### 3. Run